Low-temperature Performance of $\mathrm{Gd_3(Ga, Al)_5O_{12}}$:Ce Scintillators: Results

 \section{Results}

-The crystal tested first concerns a \qtyproduct{12 x 12 x 12}{\mm} ``balanced'' GAGG:Ce scintillator from Hangzhou Yong Hee Photonics previously used on the GRAPE balloon mission~\cite{GRAPE}.
+The crystal tested first concerns a \qtyproduct{12 x 12 x 12}{\mm} ``balanced'' GAGG:Ce scintillator, shown on the left in Figure \ref{fig:crystals}, from Hangzhou Yong Hee Photonics previously used on the GRAPE balloon mission~\cite{GRAPE}.
 Here, ``balanced'' refers to the aluminum to gadolinium ratio chosen to provide a balance between high light yield and fast decay time ~\cite{yphotonics154}.
-The second tested crystal has dimensions of \qtyproduct{6 x 6 x 20}{\mm} and was provided by the POLAR-2 collaboration \cite{Kole2025UniversalSiPM}.
+The second tested crystal, shown on the right in Figure \ref{fig:crystals}, has dimensions of \qtyproduct{6 x 6 x 20}{\mm} and was provided by the POLAR-2 collaboration \cite{Kole2025UniversalSiPM}.
 It is faster at room temperature compared to the first crystal.